Children's Hospital of Wisconsin - Joint Notice of Privacy Practices

 WHO FOLLOWS THIS NOTICE

-This Notice applies to all patient health information maintained by Children's Hospital of Wisconsin and its Medical Staff (the "Hospital") for services provided either at the Hospital's main inpatient facility located at 9000 West Wisconsin Avenue, Wauwatosa, Wisconsin (Main Campus); or at the following clinics: Hospital outpatient clinics located at the main campus, the Downtown Health Clinic and Dental Clinic, Children's Hospital of Wisconsin Clinics-North Shore, Genetics/Birth Defects Clinic and all Children's Urgent Care locations.
+This Notice applies to all patient health information maintained by Children's Hospital of Wisconsin and its Medical Staff (the "Hospital") for services provided either at the Hospital's Milwaukee inpatient facility located at 9000 West Wisconsin Avenue, Wauwatosa, Wisconsin (Milwaukee campus); or at the following clinics: Hospital outpatient clinics located at the Milwaukee campus, the Downtown Health Clinic and Dental Clinic, Children's Hospital of Wisconsin Clinics-North Shore, Genetics/Birth Defects Clinic and all Children's Urgent Care locations.

 If you have any questions after reading this Notice, please contact the Hospital's Privacy Officer.